Plan your route through London City Airport

 London City Airport has been working with organisations to improve the airport experience for all of our passengers.

-If you or someone you are travelling with might need assistance, you can request a special lanyard to wear so that members of London City Airport staff will be able to identify you as someone who might need additional support or help as you travel through the airport.
-If you would like to have a lanyard, please pick one up from the Information Desk at the Terminal building.
+If you or someone you are travelling with might need assistance, you can request a special lanyard to wear so that our staff can help you further as you travel through the airport.
+You can pick one of the lanyards from the Information Desk at the Terminal building.

 Working with the Business Disability Forum, we have trained our staff to recognise signs of non-visible disabilities and anxieties, and to identify and remove barriers that these passengers may face by making small adjustments.